Mixing styles creates a sophisticated industrial kitchen.

-I’ve been a magazine junkie most of my adult life and in the last decade I’ve added several European journals to my list.
-This industrial chic London kitchen found its way into my idea file for several reasons.
-While I surround myself with vintage, I’m also attracted to rooms with a juxtaposition of styles.
-The exposed brick walls and original wood floors paired with sleek white cabinets and stainless steel counters make me want to explore loft living.
-In my mind’s eye, the wall to the left of the island was also washed brick, with a few lower cabinets and open shelving.
+I have been a magazine junkie most of my adult life and in the last decade I have added several European journals to my list.
+This industrial chic urban London kitchen found its way into my ever expanding idea file for several reasons.
+While I tend to surround myself with vintage, I am also attracted to rooms with a juxtaposition of styles.
+The exquisite exposed brick walls and original wood floors are paired with sleek white cabinets and stainless steel counters.
+This kitchen makes me want to explore downtown loft living.
+The gas range top and double ovens are located in the island, where industrial stools are tucked under its curved overhang.
+The sink is located in the cabinet run along the brick wall, beneath the mirror.
+In my mind’s eye, the wall to the left of the island would also be washed brick with a few lower cabinets and open shelving, and over-sized artwork on the wall.

-Imagine my surprise when I ran across a familiar kitchen online, and searched my files to find its mate.
-A second sink and a wall of clean-lined, to the ceiling cabinetry provides ample storage for this open floor plan apartment.
-Long handles blend into the doors and drawers.
-The gilded mantel mirror, propped artwork, a framed chalkboard and plants soften the space and add layers of interest.
-The quirky shaped modern chandelier adds yet another.
+Imagine my surprise when I ran across a familiar kitchen online.
+I quickly searched my Atticmag files to find its mate.
+Cabinets?!
+A second sink is located across from the range and a wall of clean-lined, to the ceiling cabinetry provides ample storage for this open floor plan apartment.
+The wood floors are killer.
+Long contemporary handles blend into the doors and drawers.
+The gilded mantel mirror, lots of propped artwork, a framed chalkboard and plants soften the space and add layers of texture and interest.
+The quirky shaped modern bubble chandelier adds yet another layer to the design.
 The mixing of styles creates a sophisticated industrial chic space.
+I love this kitchen.

 I can see why you fell in love with this kitchen…twice…it’s gorgeous!